mbabynames search ✿

 Abraham Kai

-The meaning of Abraham is "noble and strong"; Kai is "sea".
+The meaning of Abraham is "father of many"; Kai is "sea".
 There is a natural balance between the two.
 At 3 syllables, Abraham needs a shorter middle to stay balanced.
 Kai does that.

 Abraham Pierce